-All master's degree options must contain a minimum of 30 graduate semester hours.
-Under master's degree Option 1, the CPS must contain a minimum of 30 graduate semester hours including six hours of Thesis Research.
-Option 2 requires a minimum of 36 semester hours including six hours of Project Research.
-Option 4 requires a minimum of 36 semester hours of course work.
+All Master's degree options require a minimum of 30 graduate semester hours.

+- Thesis Option: a minimum of 30 graduate semester hours including at least six hours of LITR 6939 Thesis Research. - Project Option: a minimum of 36 semester hours including at least six hours of LITR 6839 Project Research. - Course Work-Comprehensive Option: a minimum of 36 semester hours of course work, of which six hours may be undergraduate without special permission.

 Master's projects and theses require continuous registration during each fall and spring semester until completion, for a minimum of six hours.
-If a student does not maintain continuous registration in the master's project or thesis, previously accumulated master's option credits will not count toward the master's degree.
+If a student does not maintain continuous registration in the Master's project or thesis, previously accumulated Master's option credits will not count toward the Master's degree.

-Option 1 students will be expected to write an original essay in literary criticism and/or scholarship, or an original creative work of substantial complexity and quality that demonstrates clear mastery of its form.
-LITR 5035 Advanced Seminar in Creative Writing is required for students who want to write creative theses.
+Candidates for the Thesis Capstone Option are expected to write an original essay in criticism and/or scholarship, or an original creative work of substantial complexity and quality that demonstrates clear mastery of its form.
+Students wishing to write creative theses must take at least one of the graduate Seminars in Creative Writing (LITR 5430).